StanJulia/Stan.jl/docs/src/WALKTHROUGH2.md

 ```

-Many more examples are provided in the five Example subdirectories.
+Many more examples are provided in the Example subdirectories.

 A new member of the StanJulia family is DiffEqBayesStan.jl.